|Taught by Robin Aronson, Ph.D.

 This comprehensive and engaging textbook contains

-the course content, plus an abundance of beautiful photographs of contemporary
+the course content, plus an abundance of beautiful photographs of past and contemporary

 theatre productions.
 By the time you finish reading the